 There were numerous New Year’s Eve parties in Taipei, and the one I attended was a lot of fun, with a lot of like-minded people, and I’m not just talking LGBTQIA.
 Many young Taiwanese and most waiguoren here are atheist, agnostic or at least secular.
 And those who are religious start to realize they don’t get to and shouldn’t be able to dictate to others.
 There’s also a very strong anti-China/separatist streak amongst most young adults.

-When my friend Magnolia was performing, she was handing out numerous two word signs and people were happily waving them.
+A drag performer was handing out numerous two word signs and people were happily waving them.
 I’m sure you can guess the other word on them.

 **** christian hate